maxime915/koch-snowflake/README.md

 ## P5js

-P5js is a Javascript library allowing easy drawing in a browser, [see](http://p5js.org)
+P5js is a Javascript library allowing easy drawing in a browser, [see here](http://p5js.org)

 ## Implementation